 4. Where are the scars from a Facelift?

 Most of the scars from a Facelift are hidden in the scalp above and behind the ears.
-The others run in the crease behind the ears, as fine lines in front of the ears and one under the chin.
-Sometimes they are positioned around the sideburn to avoid displacing the sideburn superiorly.
+The others run in the crease behind the ears, as fine lines in front of the ears and one under the chin used to approach the neck.
+Sometimes, they are positioned around the sideburn to avoid displacing the sideburn superiorly, however, this is mostly done in repeat facelifts.

 5. Is a drain normally used in a Facelift?

 Whether or not a drain is used during a Facelift depends on the surgeon’s preference.
-I believe that the use of a drain helps to remove excess blood and fluid which can accumulate after surgery and, therefore, reduce bruising which can speed up recovery.
+I believe that the use of a drain helps to remove excess blood and fluid, which can accumulate after surgery and, therefore, reduce bruising which can speed up recovery.
+A drain is not normally used with a mini-facelift.

 6. Is there much risk of infection with a Facelift?

-Fortunately, the risk of infection is pretty small with a Facelift.
+Fortunately, because of the tremendous blood supply to the face, the risk of infection is pretty small with a Facelift.
 To reduce the risk of infection, many surgeons will prescribe antibiotics to be taken around the time of surgery.
 It is important that you take them as prescribed.

 7. How much pain is there after a Facelift?